timosalm/tap-sales-workshop/workshop/workshop/content/exercises/app-accelerators.md

 I can now see the full list of Accelerators available to me.

 So, off I go and select the **Inclusion** accelerator from the list, I fill in the details that my project needs and press **Continue** until I see **Generate Project**.
 When I click on **Generate Project** (Click **OK** at the pop-up window), a new tab will open.
 The Accelerator has now generated the code in a new tab.
-We can close the tab and continue to work on the IDE integrated in the workshop UI.
+We can close the tab and continue to work on the IDE integrated into the workshop UI.

 ```editor:open-file
 file: ~/inclusion/config/workload.yaml